 Is there ever enough love growing up in a broken home?
 I am convinced God eventually fills in those gaps.
 Out of depravity, God provides abundantly.
 Those who have great need later experience great healing and great love poured out and overflowing.
 God loves each child as much as He loves His Beloved Son.
 That gives me hope that no matter what our circumstances, we can overcome.
 We will overcome by the blood of Jesus Christ.

 We can defeat those voices that tell us we are no good.
 We can rest in the arms of Jesus Christ.
 We can embrace the truth through Scripture, and we can experience God’s love.
-Despite all the obstacles that have hindered me, God is now giving me the opportunity to share my passion of His love through writing.
+Despite all the obstacles that have hindered me, God is now giving me the opportunity to share my passion for His love through writing.

 God sent a dog to me when I was seven we later named Gypsy.
 Shortly after arriving on our doorstep, the apartment manager took Gypsy from us and dumped her far away.
 For three days, I cried nonstop.
 I lay in bed listening to another violent storm outside my bedroom.
 The lightning and thunder bellowed.
 I wondered if Gypsy was okay and feared I would never see her again.
 At that time, she was the most important thing in my life.
 She made me feel needed and loved.
-We didn’t own a Bible and I had never heard the words “I love you” from the Source of all love.
-The concept of hope was foreign – it applied to other people, but not to me.
+We didn’t own a Bible, and I had never heard the words “I love you” from the Source of all love.
+The concept of hope was foreign – it applied to other people but not to me.

-As we were getting ready to leave on a trip to North Carolina for Thanksgiving, I looked one last time up to the hill from our small apartment.
+As we were getting ready to leave on a trip to North Carolina for Thanksgiving, I looked one last time at the hill from our small apartment.
 Could the impossible happen?
 I dropped my pillow when I saw a speck of white up the street.
 Could it be Gypsy?
 She was dirty and exhausted, but she was alive.
 We were together – never to be separated until her death many years later.

 That day, I learned something profound – God loved me.
 He would never leave me.
 If He could return my beloved dog to me against all odds, He had to be real.